AdelMahjoub/template-driven-express-starter-pack/configs/readme.txt

 Add configs in this folder
-exemple session config and passportjs configs etc
+exemple session config, cookies config and passportjs configs